 In the distance you can see one of the ski resorts as well as Summit Park Peak (the peak on the right).

 In case you are wondering what snowshoes I have, I wear the MSR Lightning Ascents.
-I have had these for about 6 years or so and they've been awesome.
-If you are beginner you can buy cheaper ones from CostCo for around $130 (I have seen similar snowshoes at my local CostCo for $70).
-If you aren't ready to buy, REI does rent snowshoes for $12/day if you are member, and $30/day for non-members.
+I have had these for about 6 years or so and they’ve been awesome.
+If you are beginner you can buy cheaper ones from CostCo for around $60-80.
+If you aren’t ready to buy, REI does rent snowshoes for $12/day if you are member, and $30/day for non-members.

 Summer looked SO different compared to when I hiked it Winter 2016.
 First, it was extremely green, and secondly the “overlook” was really overgrown.
 There had to have been close to several feet of packed snow when I did it, because there were hardly any trees.
 In Summer, the trees were so tall you could barely see anything from the top.
 The same spot had an opening to look out to the South, but I definitely prefer this trail in winter.
 However, this did make for a great trail run back down.

 Summer does offer lots of wildflowers and plenty of shade with cool temperatures.